-It is the applicants' responsibility to ensure they have sufficiently demonstrated the feasibility of their individual projects and any combination of projects which could be funded by the RUS.
+It is the applicants' responsibility to ensure they have sufficiently demonstrated the feasibility of their projects and existing operations, if applicable.

 The financial forecast must cover at least five years and be inclusive of ALL operations of the applicant (that is, both existing and proposed).
 It will be used by the RUS to determine whether the proposed project is financially feasible and sustainable and whether this is a viable operation.